Flipper-Community/flipper-community-wiki/flip-wiki/docs/index.md

 # Welcome to Flip wiki
-This unofficial wiki is home to guides, info, and other items submitted by community members
+This unofficial wiki is home to guides, info, and other items submitted by community members.